rp3tya/esp4home/esphome/euroster3000tx.README.md

 ## to be done

 The climate entity should not be set manually because on-board automations will reset the target temperature according to schedule.
-This is a side-effect of making the schedule configurable, `on_time` does not accept variables.
+This is a side-effect of making the schedule configurable on the fly, as `on_time` is not templatable.

-In case of power outage or restart the ESP needs to get current time from a server, otherwise it will not follow the schedule.
-Without knowing the time, it will keep the last target temperature until an NTP server or Home Assistant can be contacted.
+In case of power outage or restart the ESP needs to get current time from a server, otherwise it can not follow the schedule.
+Without valid time, it will keep the last target temperature until an NTP server or Home Assistant can be contacted.
+A custom time component would probably overcome this limitation.

 I am planning to add a 433MHz receiver to support multiple external temperature sensors (as in [hckk04](https://github.com/rp3tya/esp4home/blob/master/esphome/hckk04.README.md))